Sauna-Planet

 2. Install the Wiring and Plumbing

-3. Apply Insulation
+3. Install Insulation and Framing

 There are different widths of fiberglass insulation available in rolls.
 Choose the one best suited to your space, and apply it as tightly as possible to create an even layer of insulation on all walls and the ceiling.
 Cut out sections where necessary, such as around your lighting and power outlets.

-4. Install the Vapor Barrier
+4. Install the Vapour Barrier

 5. Attach the Paneling

-Now, it’s time to build the seating of your DIY sauna!
-Depending on your skill level, the benches can be as simple or complex as you like.
+Now, it’s time to build the seating of your DIY home sauna!
+Depending on your skill level, the benches can be as simple or as complex as you like.
 Choose a smooth, knotless wood like clear cedar, and sand it down to provide a comfortable surface.

 8. Add the Final Touches and Test it Out

-Now you can enjoy your complete DIY sauna!
+Now you can enjoy your complete DIY home sauna!
 Add a handrail, a small table, and towels if desired.
 Turn on your heater and use it as instructed to test it out.
 If everything is working correctly, you can start using your sauna!

-Safety Considerations When Building a DIY Sauna
+Safety Considerations When Building a DIY Home Sauna

 When building a DIY sauna, it is important to consider safety.
 Always follow the instructions of any electrical and plumbing equipment you use, and never try to repair the heater yourself.
 Ensure all your wiring and insulation are correctly installed, and always allow for adequate ventilation.